globulion/qc-workshop/tutor/project_3/README.md

 where *u* labels a particular atom.
 Note that here **f** can be considered as a matrix of shape (natoms, 3).

-The quantum amplitudes *c(t)* evolve according to a set of coupled partial differential equations of the form
+Owing to the time evolution of the electronic wavefunction, the quantum amplitudes *c(t)* evolve according to a set of coupled partial differential equations of the form

 <img src="../../doc/figures/equations/amplitudes.png" height="60"/>